johanbook/docs/docs/ai/ann/ann.md

 ## Bayesian Neural Network

-In a Bayesian neural network one uses a probability distribution for the weights instead of values.
+A **Bayesian neural network** is an ANN that uses a probability distribution for the weights instead of point estimates.
 This will yield networks that can be sampled but will also increase the number of parameters that needs to be trained.